-Butcher warned over 'risque' adverts
+Butcher warned over 'risqué' adverts

-Leek butcher warned by police over 'risque' adverts
+Leek butcher warned by police over 'risqué' adverts

 A butcher who used a string of sexual innuendos to advertise meat on a shop's blackboard has been rapped by police.

-Pete Lymer said he referred to "big breasted birds" and others in risque slogans outside J W Ash & Son in Leek, Staffordshire.
+Pete Lymer said he referred to "big breasted birds" and others in risqué slogans outside J W Ash & Son in Leek, Staffordshire.

 The 43-year-old said he used the adverts for the last decade without an issue, but officers have now warned him to tone down the content.